Photo of two people outdoors, browsing the Toronto Fringe show posters attached to a portable wall.

 From Wednesday, July 3 to Sunday, July 14, 2024, the Toronto Fringe returns with its annual festival of unjuried, often original and always exciting, theatre and performance works.
 This year’s Festival features 77 companies performing at 16 venues across the city over the course of 12 days, including comedy, drama, musicals, improvisation, storytelling, children’s theatre, dance and more.

-Performances include Rosamund: A New Musical, a reimaging of Sleeping Beauty by Andrew Seok, who wrote The Man With The Golden Heart, a sold-out hit at last year’s Toronto Fringe; Crime After Crime (After Crime), an action-packed physical comedy spanning 1950s film noir, 1970s heist and 1990s buddy cop, from audience and critically-acclaimed sketch comedy troupe Sex T-Rex; and Laura Landauer’s Being Celine, an ode to Canadian pop icon Celine Dion, in concert and intimate conversation.
+Performances include Rosamund: A New Musical, a reimaging of Sleeping Beauty by Andrew Seok, who wrote The Man With The Golden Heart, a sold-out hit at last year’s Toronto Fringe; Crime After Crime (After Crime), an action-packed physical comedy spanning 1950s film noir, 1970s heist and 1990s buddy cop, from audience and critically-acclaimed sketch comedy troupe Sex T-Rex; Laura Landauer’s Being Celine, an ode to Canadian pop icon Celine Dion, in concert and intimate conversation; and Japanese comedian Kazu Kusano’s Pretty Beast, a hero’s journey of self-discovery and comedy as a superpower while navigating a dysfunctional family and sexist stereotypes.

 ”The Fringe is theatre made on a shoestring budget, chosen by lottery.
 Anyone can enter and, if their number is picked, get in.
 Dora-winning artists rub shoulders with kids fresh out of theatre school.
 Ticket prices are reasonable.
 Lineups are fun and informative, ‘So what have you seen and liked?’ being the typical ice-breaker.”